Newbie-coder09/Random-PassGen/README.md

 * I'll add a password saving function in this program so that you'll never forget your pass (Passwords will be stored locally in your hard drive).

 Conclusion:
 You can download the .jar file from release section and import it in Eclipse or IntelliJ IDE.
+Exe file is also available in the release section.

 Thank You for reading till end, please consider checking my other repos too.